Edolphus Towns: Elections

 After redistricting, Towns ran for the open seat in the Brooklyn-based New York's 11th congressional district.
 Towns won the Democratic primary with a plurality of 48%, and won the general election with 84% of the vote.
 He never won a general election campaign with less than 85% of the vote.
 He has won the Democratic primary with at least 60% of the vote all but three times (1998, 2000, and 2006).

 From 1996 to 1998, Towns was in a rivalry with Brooklyn Democratic Party Chairman Clarence Norman.
 In addition, he has received criticism for endorsing Republican Rudy Giuliani for Mayor of New York City in 1997.
-He was challenged in the 1998 primaries by Barry D. Ford, a 35-year-old lawyer with the firm of Cleary, Gottlieb, Steen & Hamilton and Harvard University alumnus, and also faced a challenge from political activist Ken Diamondstone.
+He was challenged in the 1998 primaries by Barry D. Ford, a 35-year-old lawyer with the firm of Cleary, Gottlieb, Steen & Hamilton and also faced a challenge from political activist Ken Diamondstone.
 Towns won the primary with 55% of the vote.
 In 2000, Ford ran for a rematch against Towns and lost 57%–43%.

 In 2006, Towns faced Democratic primary challenges from Charles Barron, a member of the New York City Council, and Roger Green, a former member of the New York State Assembly.
 Barron was a staunch ally of Al Sharpton.
 Green was convicted of stealing $3,000 in taxpayer dollars.
 Towns defeated Barron and Green 47%–37%–15%, the worst primary performance of his career.
 In 2012, Towns endorsed Barron in the race for his Congressional seat, but Barron was routed by a 72–28% margin and the seat went to Hakeem Jeffries.

 Kevin Powell, a hip hop activist, writer, and former cast member on the MTV Reality TV show The Real World, opted out of challenging Towns for the 2006 Democratic nomination, challenging him in 2008 instead.
 Powell criticized Towns for supporting Hillary Clinton over Barack Obama in the Democratic presidential primaries.
 Towns defeated Powell 69%–31%.